 Since its introduction in early 2025, the person-ridden kibble has delivered concrete safely and efficiently, with no reported incidents.
 By eliminating high-risk activities and simplifying shaft lining operations, the solution has set a new benchmark for safety-led engineering in complex construction environments, reinforcing McConnell Dowell’s reputation for delivering creative solutions on challenging projects.

-The innovation is a finalist in the 2025 Australian Workplace Health and Safety Awards.
+The innovation was a finalist in the 2025 Australian Workplace Health and Safety Awards.
 Check out our video submission below.

 Delivering complex infrastructure safely, efficiently, and consistently is at the core of our business.
 Central to achieving this is our Project Management Office (PMO)—a group function that defines and upholds best-in-class project management standards across our global operations.